Stranded at Prague Airport for 4 days, Polish citizen finally finds way home - Kafkadesk

 While the Czech Republic has slowly been reopening its airport and flight connections, Poland’s borders remain largely closed, and all international civilian flights banned.

-Pawel Jurski was hoping to be allowed to enter Czech territory and then continue his journey to Poland by land.
+Pawel Jurski was hoping to enter Czech territory and continue his journey to Poland by land.
 However, Czech authorities refused him entry, forcing him to stay stranded in the airport’s transit zone for four days, while relying on vending machines to get food and drink.

-The man said that the Polish embassy in Prague had informed Czech authorities of his transit plans through the Czech Republic ahead of his arrival, as required by the current anti-coronavirus travel restrictions.
+The man said that the Polish embassy had informed Czech authorities of his transit plans through the Czech Republic ahead of his arrival, as required by the current anti-coronavirus travel restrictions.

 Despite partially reopening its borders, shut down since a state of emergency was declared more than two months ago, the Czech Republic has maintained strict entry conditions for non-Czech citizens.
 Only foreigners with a valid residence permit, EU citizens living and working in the Czech Republic or foreign nationals with a Czech family member are allowed to enter – along with a few other exceptions allowing short-term stays for business purposes or travelers in transit.